How to use fertiliser effectively

 3. Keep kids and pets away

-When applying your fertiliser and waiting for it to dissolve, keep kids and pets away from the lawn as best as you can.
-If this is impossible, make sure they are supervised whilst on the lawn.
+When applying your fertiliser and waiting for it to dissolve, keep kids and pets away from the lawn as best as possible.
+If this is impossible, ensure they are supervised whilst on the lawn.
 Your fertiliser will take a few days to dissolve and will be visible on the surface until it is dissolved.
 Children should be kept off the lawn during the dissolving process.
 Most pets will instinctively know through scent that the fertiliser granules are not for consumption and will avoid trying to ingest them, but you should ensure that they do not do this through supervision.

 4. Water it in

-Our fertiliser products will only work when they are watered in sufficiently, in particularly hot or dry weather this may take more than a few days to dissolve.
+Our fertilisers only work when they are watered sufficiently.
+And in hot or dry weather, it may take more than a few days to dissolve.
 You should aim to saturate your fertiliser granules to kickstart their dissolving process by using a hose or watering can – as a sprinkler will not amply water the granules enough.
 Once the granules are dissolved, they’ll begin to work on your lawn.

 5. Patio precautions

-All of our fertilisers are made up of chemical compounds and when watered these chemicals are activated.
-When fertilising your lawn you should aim to remove / water off any footwear you were wearing during the application and before walking on any patio / stone flooring to avoid any risk of damage.
+All our fertilisers are made up of chemical compounds, and these chemicals are activated when watered.
+When fertilising your lawn, you should aim to remove / water off any footwear you were wearing during the application and before walking on any patio/stone flooring to avoid any risk of damage.

 I'm not sure if I need a lawn fertiliser...

-For many reasons fertiliser will benefit your lawn, all of which are listed in our blog alongside an introduction to what fertiliser you should opt for.
-Of course, if you would like further guidance, we are more than happy to help.
-Email expert@thegrasspeople.com for any of your queries.
+For many reasons, fertiliser will benefit your lawn; all listed in our blog do I need to apply fertiliser to my lawn.
+Of course, if you would like further guidance, we are happy to help.
+Email [email protected] with any queries.